 The first and only time I was worried about whether it was too cold outside for my daughter was early on in motherhood.
 My baby was about four months old, and the barometer was at about 10 degrees — colder with the wind.

 So, we bundled up.
 I tucked my baby into her snowsuit and hat, then put her in a baby carrier on my front, with my coat tucked around both of us.
 She slept soundly in the cold air and I got much-needed exercise and social time.

 I just try to carry on, despite the cold.
 That attitude goes a long way when you’re preparing for a winter of outdoor play.
-A lot of having fun in the cold begins with a shift of perspective: it’s not miserable — it’s just frigid.
-And with the right gear, that’s no problem at all.
+A lot of having fun in the cold begins with a shift of perspective: it’s not miserable — it’s just cold.
+And cold can be conquered.

 Adjusting your attitude and outlook is especially important if you have kids.
 Little ones who aren’t used to cold weather or copious snow gear are going to resist, so you have to be able to fake it till you make it.
 If they hear you whining about the weather, they’ll just follow suit.

 Once everyone is warm and dry, the winter outdoors are suddenly a lot more pleasant.

-I searched local mom groups and stories about outdoor preschools to find the brands that were mama approved.
+If you don’t know where to start, I searched local mom groups and stories about outdoor preschools to find the brands that were mama approved.
 Many of them were available for a steal on local buy/sell/trade pages, since kids never fit in gear for more than a winter or too.
 In addition to research there was some trial and error, finding what my kids liked (and didn’t).
 But once you have a gear routine figured out, you can buy the same items size after size (looking at you, gloves with zippers).

 When you’re thinking about gear, consider the base layer too.
 Wool socks, leggings and flannel are all popular in our house for keeping warm and comfortable while outside.

-Plan ahead with activities that the kids love.
+Plan ahead with winter kid activities

 These things seem to keep the kids’ attention much better than just snow play, and best of all, the kids can do them alone, without my guidance.

-Have realistic expectations.
+Have realistic expectations

 If your kids aren’t used to spending much time outside during the colder months, start slowly.
 My goal is always to be outside for as long as it takes to dress and undress kids in snow gear (since we all know that’s the worst part of getting kids outdoors during the winter).